 Science paper: Harnessing the potential of nature-based solutions for mitigating and adapting to climate change

-Out today in the journal Science, Harnessing the potential of nature-based solutions for mitigating and adapting to climate change, in which NbSI Director Nathalie Seddon summarises recent research on the benefits and limits of nature-based solutions and highlights critical areas for future research to address current controversies.
+New research by NbSI Director Nathalie Seddon on Harnessing the potential of nature-based solutions for mitigating and adapting to climate change, published in Science, summarises recent research on the benefits and limits of nature-based solutions and highlights critical areas for future research to address current controversies.

 To hear Nathalie discussing nature-based solutions, listen to the Science podcast.